 Abbie Brewer, Housing Resources of Western Colorado

 “Thank you so much David!
 The class was incredible and I learned a lot.
 I hope it’s a 2-3 day class next time around (I put it on the evaluation form).
-Can you send me our class group picture?
 Thank you!”

 Sitara Govender, Wayne Metropolitan Community Action Agency, Detroit MI

 Hello Mr. David Hunt, I heard you give a keynote presentation many years back at the Kansas Rural Center conference in Manhattan, KS.
 I want to say 2015 or 2016?
 I was SO impressed by your talk over the importance of storytelling and building strong communities.
 The conversations I had at the breakout session formed relationships I still hold today with farmers in Kansas- how cool is that?